Why ED Medications Sometimes Fall Short

 Several studies have investigated what happens when testosterone replacement therapy (TRT) is added to PDE5 inhibitors in men who did not respond to ED medications alone:

-- A meta-analysis by Isidori et al. (2005) across 17 trials confirmed that testosterone therapy improves erectile function, with the strongest effects seen in men with the lowest baseline testosterone levels.
+- A meta-analysis by Isidori et al. (2005) across 17 trials confirmed that testosterone therapy improves erectile function, with the strongest effects in men with the lowest baseline testosterone.

-- A 2012 study by Spitzer et al. demonstrated that testosterone supplementation in hypogonadal men improved the response to PDE5 inhibitors across measures of erection quality, orgasm, and overall satisfaction.
+- A 2012 study by Spitzer et al. showed that testosterone supplementation in hypogonadal men improved response to PDE5 inhibitors across erection quality, orgasm, and overall satisfaction.

 The benefit is strongest in men with confirmed hypogonadism (clinically low testosterone with symptoms).
-Men with testosterone in the normal range are unlikely to see improvement from adding TRT.
+If your testosterone is already in the normal range, adding TRT is unlikely to help.

 Who Should Consider Testing?